Following on with our blog series on the koshas, today’s blog post focuses on your Manomaya Kosha or your mental body.

 Your manomaya kosha is a retainer for all of the mental patterns you’ve accumulated.
 All the ways that you go about living your life based upon your experience and upbringing.
 Each of us carries our own stories, which act as the frameworks through which we view the world.
 Let’s take an example, a person who was raised in an environment of poverty, they may well grow up to have a “ There’s not enough” outlook.
 This then manifests in them adopting a mindset of scarcity to everything in their life, they may become miserly and greedy, and in some cases, it may lead to them stealing, even though they have enough.
 Another example could be a person who constantly seeking approval from their peers and parents, they could go through life with the philosophy of “ I need the approval of others in order to be happy”, and as they constantly try to please others before themselves they make unfulfilling life choices

-In Ayurveda, these mental patterns are called samskaras.
+In Yoga, these mental patterns are called samskaras.
 Your own samskaras could hold you back from attaining your full and true potential.
 They create a state of illusion which you perceive as a reality when looking at the world.
 Instead of seeing the opportunities in life, you spend your time focusing on the lack of them, instead of forging your own path you rather follow in the footsteps of others.

 One thing to remember is that nobody is free of samskaras, and each person has their own, because everyone perceives the world in their own unique way, based on a variety of things such as cultural conditioning, the upbringing they had, and the experiences they have been exposed to over the years.
 Remember in order to make changes to the stories of your life, you must first become aware of them notice the repeated patterns in your life, These contain the cues to your own samskaras.
 In order to change and become free of your perceptions, you must first become aware of them.
 Letting go of your stories creates fresh spaces in your mind that allow for new creative thinking and a magnitude of possibilities.